likemcode/Projecto-API/Projets/README.md

 - `PUT /api/projects/{project_id}/tasks/{task_id}/technical-documents/{document_id}/`: Update a specific technical document for a task.
 - `DELETE /api/projects/{project_id}/tasks/{task_id}/technical-documents/{document_id}/`: Delete a specific technical document for a task.

-For detailed information on the request and response formats for each endpoint, please refer to the API documentation.

 ## Error Handling